MomentaiChris26/AccioCurios/README.md

 ### Target Audience

 AccioCurios is designed for people who are seeking to purchase or sell different types of collectibles on a safe and secure website.
-This can include the general public, collectors or even businesses that plan to sell new collectibles.
+This can include the general public, collectors or even businesses.

 ### Tech Stack
 - HTML/CSS